oleander/simulation-dvd-rb/report.md

 ### Warm up period to steady state

 To ensure that the data that was used in our calculations didn't fluxuated (TODO: is this a word?), which is usuly the case in the begining of a simulation, we tried to, both graphically and mathematically determen where and when the system became stable.

+Complex systems often go through a warm up period before they reach a steady state or some sort of cyclic fluctuations.
+To make sure that this warm up period did not influence our output values, we ran the simulations with both maximal and minimal parameter values and graphically determined a point in time where all the systems had completed their initial warm up.
+This time plus a margin of XXX was used as the starting point for our measurements.

 A parameter that nicely represents the current state of the system is the average production time of an item [min / item].